bk10aao/CustomSetV2/README.md

 1. `CustomSet()` - default constructor.
 2. `CustomSet(final Collection<T> c)` - create set with items from given collection, throws NullPointerException on null collection.
 3. `CustomSet(final int initialCapacity)` - create a set with a given capacity, throws IllegalArgumentException on negative size.
-4. `CustomSet(final int initialCapacity, ginal double loadFactor)` - create a set with a given capacity and load factor, throws IllegalArgumentException on negative size or load factor less than 0 or larger than 1.
+4. `CustomSet(final int initialCapacity, final double loadFactor)` - create a set with a given capacity and load factor, throws IllegalArgumentException on negative size or load factor less than 0 or larger than 1.
 5. `boolean add(final T item)` - adds item to set if not currently present.
 Returns true if not already present in Set.
 6. `boolean addAll(final Collection<T> c` - adds all items in collection to set.
 Throws NullPointerException on null item in set.
 Returns true if set is modified.
 7. `void clear()` - clears the set back to an empty state.